John Danaher (martial artist): Martial arts career

 In late 2020, Danaher announced that he would be leaving his teaching position at Renzo Gracie's New York Academy and would be moving to Puerto Rico to establish a new gym with some of his top students at the time.
 Gordon Ryan later revealed that a tentative opening date for the new academy was set for March 2021.
-However, in July 2021 Danaher announced that Danaher Death Squad had split up and shortly after, news surfaced that he was moving to Austin, Texas to open up a new gym called New Wave Jiu-Jitsu alongside two of his most popular students, Garry Tonon and Gordon Ryan.
+However, in July 2021 Danaher announced that Danaher Death Squad had split up and shortly after, news surfaced that he was moving to Austin, Texas to open up a new gym called New Wave Jiu Jitsu alongside two of his most popular students, Garry Tonon and Gordon Ryan.
 Since the opening of New Wave Jiu-Jitsu, Danaher has managed to attract several notable new students like multiple-time IBJJF world champion Nicholas Meregali and teenage BJJ prodigy Helena Crevar.

 John Danaher and his gym, New Wave Jiu-Jitsu, was awarded with 'Gym of the Year' at the Jitsmagazine 2022 BJJ Awards as a result of the competition team's performance throughout the year.

 Leg lock system

 Danaher is also known for developing his own system of leg-locks and lower-body attacks.
 He was first introduced to the effectiveness of leg locks when Dean Lister, an American grappler who was having success in competitions utilizing leg-based attacks, came to train at Renzo Gracie Academy for two weeks in the early 2000s.
 With the leg lock system, Danaher was able to consolidate a large number of distinct positions and moves into a more formulaic and predictable series of procedures that could be executed by his students.
 Using the principles that Danaher set out in his system, his students had tremendous success utilizing leg locks in competition.

 Danaher is credited with helping to alter the jiu-jitsu community's opinion of leg locks, as many saw them as a non-technical and ineffective method of attack before Danaher's students demonstrated their usefulness in competition.
-Danaher has since developed systems for various types of arm attacks (notably Kimura variations and Armbars), back and rear strangle-based attacks, Front Headlock and guillotine attacks, and Triangle attacks as part of his "Enter the System" series.
-Most recently he has published beginner-oriented DVDs under the name of the "Go Further Faster" series; the topics covered thus far include Half Guard, Guard Passing, Closed Guard, Pin Escapes, Guard Retention and Open Guard.
+Danaher has since developed systems for various types of arm attacks (notably Kimura variations and armbars), back and rear strangle-based attacks, front headlock and guillotine attacks, and triangle attacks as part of a series.
+Most recently he has published beginner-oriented DVDs.